AustinMitchell/RandomMapGenerator/readme.md

 . . . . . . . . .
 o . . . o . . . o
 ```
 Another square step.
-Notice it makes a recurring pattern (though this problem is not solved with recursion.
-Don't do it.
-Ever).
+Notice it makes a recurring pattern.
+You can use recursion, but the clean solution will end up similar to the iterative pattern anyways, which is faster without having to generate tons of stack frames.

 ########################################################
 ```